We create the timetables for passenger and freight services – and it’s a complex process

 Electronic National Rail Timetable

-The electronic National Rail Timetable (eNRT) is a long-term timetable for planners which covers services on the national rail network and rail and shipping connections with Ireland, the Isle of Man, the Isle of Wight and the Channel Islands.
+The electronic National Rail Timetable (eNRT) is a long-term timetable for planners which covers services on the national rail network.
 All timetables are split into Routes.

 Planning the timetable